yangao118/easyvim/README.md

 # easyvim
-spfvim-13 is too heavy, need a easy configuration.
+spfvim-13 is too heavy, need an easy configuration.